MikhailGorbunov/Draft/README.md

 **MVP**

-- [x] Use filtered searches to check available tables at several restaurants
-- [x] Book tables depending on restaurant availability
-- [x] Review & delete any existing bookings
-- [x] Add & remove restaurants to favourite list
 - [ ] Be able to search cocktail recepie
 - [ ] Be able to leave a comment under each recepie
 - [ ] have a two color scheme (dark and light)
 - [ ] add a cloud (Firebase) ![Firebase]
+- [ ] Use safe packages to be able to upload the app to google play

 **Extensions **

 Some of the features currently in progress:

-- [x] Multiple users should be able to log in to the app
-- [ ] Restaurants should be able to log into a separate dashboard to customers
-- [ ] Customer can search for restaurants nearby with location tracking
-- [ ] Restaurants can respond to reviews
-- [ ] Push notifications for customers when tables become available (at favourite restaurant)
-- [ ] Multiple (human) languages
 - [ ] Be able to loggin
 - [ ] Be able to add recepie to a planner
 - [ ] Be able to add recepie to a list(shopping list)
 - [ ] Be able to customize recepie

 **Super Extensions **
+- [ ] Create a shopping bot
+- [ ] Create an email invitation

 <br>

 ## Challenges